stuerp/foo_midi/docs/README.md

 ### Looping

-Some MIDI files contain markers to specify which part of the message stream can be played in a loop.
+Some MIDI files contain track markers to specify which part of the message stream should be played in a loop.
 These markers are not part of the Standard MIDI Format standard.
 If the file does not contain markers foo_midi can also play the entire file in a loop.

 The following loop markers are supported: